Mathematical finance: Criticism

-The aftermath of the financial crisis of 2009 as well as the multiple Flash Crashes of the early 2010s resulted in social uproars in the general population and ethical malaises in the scientific community which triggered noticeable changes in Quantitative Finance (QF).

-More specifically, mathematical finance was instructed to change and become more realistic as opposed to more convenient.
-The concurrent rise of Big data and Data Science contributed to facilitating these changes.
-More specifically, in terms of defining new models, we saw a significant increase in the use of Machine Learning overtaking traditional Mathematical Finance models.

-Over the years, increasingly sophisticated mathematical models and derivative pricing strategies have been developed, but their credibility was damaged by the financial crisis of 2007–2010.
+Over the years, increasingly sophisticated mathematical models and derivative pricing strategies have been developed, but their credibility was damaged by the 2008 financial crisis.

 Contemporary practice of mathematical finance has been subjected to criticism from figures within the field notably by Paul Wilmott, and by Nassim Nicholas Taleb, in his book The Black Swan.
 Taleb claims that the prices of financial assets cannot be characterized by the simple models currently in use, rendering much of current practice at best irrelevant, and, at worst, dangerously misleading.
 Wilmott and Emanuel Derman published the Financial Modelers' Manifesto in January 2009 which addresses some of the most serious concerns.

 Bodies such as the Institute for New Economic Thinking are now attempting to develop new theories and methods.

 In general, modeling the changes by distributions with finite variance is, increasingly, said to be inappropriate.
 In the 1960s it was discovered by Benoit Mandelbrot that changes in prices do not follow a Gaussian distribution, but are rather modeled better by Lévy alpha-stable distributions.
 The scale of change, or volatility, depends on the length of the time interval to a power a bit more than 1/2.
 Large changes up or down are more likely than what one would calculate using a Gaussian distribution with an estimated standard deviation.
 But the problem is that it does not solve the problem as it makes parametrization much harder and risk control less reliable.

 Perhaps more fundamental: though mathematical finance models may generate a profit in the short-run, this type of modeling is often in conflict with a central tenet of modern macroeconomics, the Lucas critique - or rational expectations - which states that observed relationships may not be structural in nature and thus may not be possible to exploit for public policy or for profit unless we have identified relationships using causal analysis and econometrics.
 Mathematical finance models do not, therefore, incorporate complex elements of human psychology that are critical to modeling modern macroeconomic movements such as the self-fulfilling panic that motivates bank runs.